verlok/blog-11ty/content/blog/using-intersection-observers-to-create-vanilla-lazyload/index.md

 ---
-title: Intersection Observer and Lazy Load of elements
+title: Intersection Observer and lazy loading of elements
-description: In August 2017 the Intersection Observer API, a new exciting browser API, finally gained quite a wide support.
-We can use to know when two DOM elements intersect, or when a given DOM element enters the browser viewport.
-Lazy loading of images is just the case.
+description: In August 2017 the Intersection Observer API, a new exciting browser API, finally gained quite wide support.
+We can use it to know when two DOM elements intersect, or when a given DOM element enters the browser viewport.
+The lazy loading of images is just the case.
 date: 2017-09-04
 tags:
   - browsers APIs